-5 actions to take before April’s filing deadline
+5 actions to consider before the April 15 tax deadline

 Minimize stress during the tax filing season with this checklist.